JanAdamiak/FastAPI-sample-project/README.md

 ## API design

-At a high level, we need the following three APIs:
+At a high level, we need the following APIs:

 #### POST /v1/sales-webhook
 Spawn a purchase task for the paid order to be added to our database.